Clemapfel/Mousetrap.jl/README.md

 + Fully polish interactive use from within the REPL
 + Make all functions that modify the global state thread-safe
 + Add an event controller to capture video game controller / joystick events
++ Allow binding textures to fragment shader uniforms at texture unit 1 or higher, currently, only texture unit 0 is supported
 + Add 3D shapes and geometry shaders to the OpenGL component

 ---